 On the positive side, you might lose weight.
 But, it's not because there's anything special about meat.
 This style of eating is high protein, which will help you stay fuller.
 Also, the plan is free of ultra-processed food, and the combination of protein and no processed food means you're eating less food overall.
 And eating fewer calories is the first rule of effective weight loss.

-The Carnivore Diet claims many benefits beyond weight loss.
+The Carnivore Diet claims many health benefits beyond weight loss.
 This includes fixing problems such as arthritis, gastrointestinal issues, and other conditions.
 If you have a condition that appears to have resolved after starting this diet, unfortunately, it's unlikely that the meat-only approach is the reason you've seen your symptoms improve.

 For instance, you could feel better because the changes in your diet triggered gut bacteria to die, or your weight loss reduced negatives symptoms, or you eliminated food that was previously causing problems (you weren't aware of), or even the placebo effect.